Cheap Indian phone brand Micromax aims to go global, high-end

-NEW DELHI/MUMBAI (Reuters) - India’s Micromax, which has become the country’s No. 2 smartphone brand just five years after selling its first handset - a $30 made-in-China model - is looking to go upmarket and overseas.
+NEW DELHI/MUMBAI, Dec 13 (Reuters) - India’s Micromax, which has become the country’s No. 2 smartphone brand just five years after selling its first handset - a $30 made-in-China model - is looking to go upmarket and overseas.

 The unlisted company sold 6.8 million phones in the July-September quarter including 2.2 million smartphones, and is on track to surpass $1 billion in sales in the fiscal year ending in March.